ArmorDarks/grunt-gray-matter/README.md

 ## The `grayMatter` task

-Task scans specified in `files` `src` files, reads Gray Matter (Front Matter) header with [Gray Matter](https://github.com/jonschlinkert/gray-matter) and outputs collected result in single JSON file to specified in `dest` file.
+Task scans specified in `files` `src` files, reads Gray Matter (Front Matter) header with [Gray Matter](https://github.com/jonschlinkert/gray-matter) and outputs collected result in form of JSON to specified `dest` file.

-Path of each discovered `src` will serve as property for `dest` JSON, under which extracted Gray Matter data of `src` will be placed.
+Path of each discovered `src` will serve as property in final JSON for extracted Gray Matter data of that `src`.

-Note, that for now few `src`es per same `dest` are unsupported and will result in JSON containing data only from last `src` set.
+Note, that for now few `src` sets with same `dest` are unsupported and will result in JSON containing data only from last `src` set.

 ### Options